darafferty/rapthor/docs/source/operations.rst

     * The minimum and theoretical RMS noise.
 The minimum noise is derived from 2-D RMS maps generated by PyBDSF.
 The theoretical noise is calculated following `SKA Memo 113 <http://www.skatelescope.org/uploaded/59513_113_Memo_Nijboer.pdf>`_ and the `LOFAR Image Noise Calculator <https://support.astron.nl/ImageNoiseCalculator/sens.php>`_.
 The calculation takes into account the amount of flagged data but does not include the effects of elevation.
     * The median RMS noise.
 The median noise is derived from 2-D RMS maps generated by PyBDSF.
 This median noise, along with the dynamic range (see below) is used to determine whether selfcal has converged (using the :term:`convergence_ratio` and :term:`divergence_ratio` defined by the processing strategy).
     * The dynamic range, calculated as the maximum value in the image divided by the minimum RMS noise.
-This quantity gives an estimate of how well focused the brightest source in the image is and is used, along with the median noise (see above) to determine whether selfcal has converged (see ).
+This quantity gives an estimate of how well focused the brightest source in the image is and is used, along with the median noise (see above) to determine whether selfcal has converged.
     * The number of sources found by PyBDSF.
     * The reference (central) frequency of the image.
     * The restoring beam size and position angle.
     * The fraction of unflagged data.
-    * An estimate of the LOFAR-to-TGSS flux ratio.
+    * An estimate of the LOFAR-to-TGSS flux ratio (calculated as the mean of the measured LOFAR flux densities divided by the TGSS flux densities, after sigma clipping).
 This ratio gives an indication of the accuracy of the overall flux scale of the image.
-    * Estimates of the LOFAR-to-TGSS RA and Dec offsets.
+    * Estimates of the LOFAR-to-TGSS RA and Dec offsets (calculated as the mean of the LOFAR values minus the TGSS values, after sigma clipping).
 These offsets give an indication of the accuracy of the astrometry.

 When multiple nodes are available, it is possible to distribute the imaging over multiple nodes.
 This is done by running wsclean-mp instead of wsclean.
 Currently, Toil does not fully support openmpi.
 To remedy this, a wrapping script around wsclean-mp is used on the 'master' node.
 Because of this, imaging can only use the worker nodes, and the master node is idle.

 Subtracted sources are restored in the image pipeline (near the end, in a step named wsclean_restore).

+Primary products:
-Primary products (in ``images/image_X``, where ``X`` is the cycle number):
+    * In ``images/image_X``, where ``X`` is the cycle number:
-    * ``field-MFS-I-image.fits`` - the Stokes I image
+        * ``field-MFS-I-image.fits`` - the Stokes I image, uncorrected for the primary beam attenuation (i.e., the apparent-sky, "flat-noise" image)
+        * ``field-MFS-I-image-pb.fits`` - the Stokes I image, corrected for the primary beam attenuation (i.e., the true-sky image)
         * ``field-MFS-residual.fits`` - the (Stokes I) residual image
         * ``field-MFS-model.fits`` - the (Stokes I) model image
+    * In ``skymodels/image_X``, where ``X`` is the cycle number:
+        * ``bright_source_skymodel.txt`` - sky model used to restore bright sources after imaging (present only if bright sources were subtracted in the preceding predict operation).
+        * ``sector_Y.true_sky.txt``, where ``Y`` is the image sector number - the sky model (generated by WSClean) for the sector, with true-sky flux densities.
+        * ``sector_Y.apparent_sky.txt``, where ``Y`` is the image sector number - the sky model for the sector, with apparent-sky flux densities, generated from the true-sky one by attenuating it with the LOFAR primary beam.